thxa/shortener/README.md

 ## Algorithm Used to Generate the Short Code
+### Current Alogrithm
 The algorithm converts the latest id from the url_mappings table into a Base62 encoded string using a custom conversion function.

+### Alternative Approach
+An alternative idea is to generate a hash directly from the URL itself.

 ## Technologies Used
 - Python